IdrisHanafi/supernets2-contracts/deployment/README.md

 - `supernets2Owner`: address, Able to put the Supernets2 into emergency state (kill switch)
 - `timelockAddress`: address, Timelock owner address, able to send start an upgradability process via timelock
 - `minDelayTimelock`: number, Minimum timelock delay,
-- `salt`: bytes32, Salt used in `Supernets2Deployer` to deploy deterministic contracts, such as the Supernets2Bridge
+- `salt`: bytes32, Salt used in `Supernets2Deployer` to deploy deterministic contracts, such as the PolygonZkEVMBridge
 - `initialSupernets2DeployerOwner`: address, Initial owner of the `Supernets2Deployer`
 - `maticTokenAddress`: address, Matic token address, only if deploy on testnet can be left blank and will fullfilled by the scripts.
 - `supernets2DeployerAddress`: address, Address of the `Supernets2Deployer`.
 Can be left blank, will be fullfilled automatically with the `deploy:deployer:Supernets2:goerli` script.